I am a newly admitted student. Do I need to do anything before registering for classes?

 How do I add my class using a permission code?

-Log in to the Campus Information Services and click on "Add Class", choose the term, and then enter the "class number" or find the class by using the "class search".
+Log in to the Campus Information Services, click on the "Registration" tile on your Student Homepage, click on the "Add Class" link, choose the term, and then enter the "class number" or find the class by using the "class search".
 Select the class and enter the permission number/code in the permission number field.
 For more information visit the Registration webpage.

 What is an audit and how do I audit a class?